Northeastern Kansas Beekeepers

 Whatever the level of interest, we can help you gain access to the world of keeping honey bees.
 We offer something for everyone.

-Firstly, we have offered a Beginner’s Course (currently on 2 Sunday’s in March), covering the theory, practice, and techniques of beekeeping for people who are just getting started with honey bees.
+Firstly, we have offered a Beginner’s Course in the spring, covering the theory, practice, and techniques of beekeeping for people who are just getting started with honey bees.
 It’s a “Basics of Beekeeping” workshop.

 Secondly, there is the annual Bee FunDay in June, featuring guest speakers from different parts of the country and workshops for all levels of skill and interests.
 The Bee FunDay is an all-day event for those who don’t normally make it to the local, state, or national meetings.
 It gives an opportunity to bring in a national speaker or two and to offer hands-on beekeeping workshops.